hrbrmstr/skygrep/README.md

 1. **Jetstream Client**: Connects to Bluesky's firehose and receives real-time posts
 2. **Kafka Producer**: Forwards matched posts to configured Kafka topics
-3. **Rule Engine**: Applies regex patterns to filter relevant posts
+3. **Rule Engine**: Applies regex patterns to filter relevant posts or captures events for one or more collections
 4. **Metrics Server**: Exposes operational metrics and health status

 ## 🐳 Docker Services